-Start > Application > Share > Resources > Patterns < pattern group > > Right-click on Pattern name > Add Pattern to Diagram
+In the Browser window select "Resources > Patterns > <pattern group> > Right-click on Pattern name > Add Pattern to Diagram"

-Patterns
+Usage of Patterns

-Usage of Patterns can be applied in a wide range of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
-Enterprise Architect has provided a useful mechanism for mining Patterns, which means that any diagram can be published as a Pattern and then reused in the same or a different context.
+Patterns can be applied in a wide range of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
+Enterprise

+Architect has provided a useful mechanism for mining Patterns, which means that any diagram can be published as a Pattern and then reused in the same or a different context.
 An example of a Pattern and its usage might be a Pattern articulating the relationship between Drivers, Goals, Objectives and Measures.
 An existing diagram could be published as a Pattern and then any business architecture could reuse the Pattern by simply dragging it onto an empty diagram.